State of the Patient

 The healthcare system exists to serve patients.

-These ten commitments guide our work to build a system that puts patients first—every time.
+These principles guide our work to build a system that puts patients first.

-These commitments guide everything we do—from policy engagement and patient training to fly-ins, storytelling, and the issues we choose to take on.
+These principles shape everything we do at Patients Rising—from policy engagement and patient advocacy training to storytelling, grassroots mobilization, and the issues we champion in Washington and the states.

 Patients Come First